Where do you work and what is your role?

 Where are you from?

-Why did you come to and stay in Tallahassee?
+How did you end up in Tallahassee?

 What do you like about Tallahassee?